daidensacha/mp3-garden-journal/documentation/testing.md

 - [x] I check all the form fields in the same way, and they all have the same behavior.
 I have entered the same username that I already registered.
 - [x] I click register, a red flash error alert appears informing me the username already exists.
 I am still on the register page.
 - [x] I enter the details again, with a different username, I click register, and a green flash success message appears informing me registration is successful.
 I am logged in and directed to the profile page.
 The title is Peter's profile.
 The page is showing me my registration details.
-- [x] I check MongoDB, and the app inserted the new user information.
+- [x] I check MongoDB and the app inserted the new user information.

 #### Login Page
 ![](/documentation/images/all-users-login.png)